amesar/nosqlperf/README.md

 * Tests are written in Java
 * Configured and wired with Spring XML and set of externalized properties
 * Two things to configure:
-  * The vtest tests you want to run
+  * The vtest test (task/job) you want to run
-  * The provider-specific implementation of the KeyValueDao that vtest tests call
+  * The provider-specific implementation of the KeyValueDao

 ### Provider Configuration
 * See conf/
 * conf/appContext.xml imports provider-specific appContext-nosql.xml which is toggled by putting appropriate directory into classpath (common.env $provider)
 * Each provider has a directory in conf containing:
   * appContext-nosql.xml - implementation of KeyValueDao
-  * appContext-nosql.properties for above
+  * appContext-nosql.properties for above (optional)

 ### VTest Configuration
 * See in conf/vtest/